 Desktop and mobile apps

-To speak about a desktop version, for backend development Golang is the best choice: today marketplaces are transitioning from the monolithic architecture to microservices, and there is no as powerful language for this purpose.
+Speaking about a desktop version, Golang is the best choice for its backend development: today marketplaces are transitioning from the monolithic architecture to microservices, and there is no as powerful language for this purpose.

-However, a convenient and powerful mobile application is necessary for a marketplace platform, too: today, 63% of buyers use mobile phones to make an order.
-The app’s backend is better to develop with Golang, and frontend—with Flutter.
-This software development kit provides an opportunity to use one code for Android and iOS.
-As a result, companies have over 40% savings.
+However, convenient and powerful mobile apps are necessary for marketplaces, too: today, 63% of buyers use smartphones to make an order.
+The best option for app’s backend is Golang, and Flutter—for frontend.
+This development set provides an opportunity to use one code for Android and iOS, and, subsequently, save up 40% of resources.

-After a release a marketplace requires updates.
-So, developers detect and fix bugs in time, help maintain services compatibility with various devices and stay easy-to-use.
-It happens regularly to keep high functionality and competitiveness.
-Usually, these expenses amount to about 15% of the initial development cost per year.
+After a release an app requires regular updates in order to keep high functionality and competitiveness.
+So, developers detect and fix bugs in time, help maintain services compatibility with various devices and keep the service easy-to-use.
+Usually, these expenses amount to ~15% of the initial development cost per year.

 Developer team experience